 To get on the territory of Uzbekistan, you can use the air-transport route, train, bus or cross the border through the checkpoint.
-There are some checkpoints in Uzbekistan: (Alat-road transport, Dustlik- road transport, Yallama-road transport, Shavat-road transport, Karakalpakiya-road transport, Oibek-road-transport, Chernyaevka-pedestrian and others).
+There are some checkpoints in Uzbekistan such as Alat-road transport, Dustlik- road transport, Yallama-road transport, Shavat-road transport, Karakalpakiya-road transport, Oibek-road-transport, Chernyaevka-pedestrian, etc.

 -Checkpoint “Drujba-road transport” on the boarder with the Republic of Turkmenistan runs from 09.00 am to 18.00 pm.